DongChen06/Utilities/README.md

 ## Anaconda
 - create a new environment In Anaconda: `conda create -n py3.5 python=3.5`
+- create an environment from YAML file: `conda env create --file envname.yml`
 - check the environment info: `conda info --envs`
+- Export an environment to a YAML file that can be read on Windows, macOS, and Linux: `conda env export --name ENVNAME > envname.yml`

 ## Tensorflow
 ### Tensorboard